odrasanchezdev/odrasanchezdev/README.md

 **🐘 [K-BAN](https://github.com/odrasanchezdev/K-BAN)** - Web application project focused on the backend of the “ToDo” list model for multiple users.

+**📗 [EXCEL Basics](https://github.com/odrasanchezdev/excel-basics)** - The training focuses on the fundamentals of using Microsoft Excel.

 <br>

 ---